joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 <!--

-It starts with just a simple Python app.
-It's a one-page marketing site and the rest of the backend.

-Then at some point you need to slap NGINX on it.
-You need that reverse proxy, and NGINX is free and trusted.

-Oh look, some new Go-based API services want to sneak in behind your proxy.

-Then you decide, wait, let's go Kubernetes.
-Slap that on there.
-Nice easy project.

-Then you need start proxy_pass-ing traffic and editing Host headers to get traffic to external services, and since you want everything to work from one hostname, your ingress starts getting a lot tricker.

-And there's Docusaurus, asking for a little space for your new developer documentation.

-Then a few of your APIs need to get moved from here to there, requiring redirects and new version numbers, which is another thing to worry about.
-They become moving targets.

-What's that?
-Webflow peeking in?
-Then there’s some more apps hosted on Vercel, or maybe Remix is coming to gobble up Webflow.
-More proxying.
+It starts with a little baby Kubernetes cluster.

+- Then there's a Python app, a marketing site, and maybe an API service or two in Go.
-Then you have even more API services barging in…
+- Then you get more services.

-I'm sure many of you have been in this situation before.
-This is a story of people who have no way to self-assess themselves and figure out how to take even a single step away from this chaos to a well-managed, scalable, and developer-friendly API platform.
-A more mature platform.
+- Then you hire a marketing team that wanted to manage blog content, on the `/blog` path, on a different service.
+- Then comes an internal project to revamp developer docs without having to rewrite the whole site.
+- Then you need to move few APIs around with redirects or new versions
+- Then everything just becomes a moving target.
+- Then trying to take back control of all this, and make it work better feels insurmountable.

+I'm sure some of you have found yourself in this story before.

 If you’re a CTO or engineering leader, you don’t want this happening under your watch.
 If you’re platform engineer, the path isn’t so much golden as it is covered in a rockslide.
 If you’re a DevOps or infrastructure engineer, you’re that this is fine dog until the day you hang up your hat.

+And it's a story of people who have no way to self-assess themselves and figure out how to take even a single step away from this chaos to a well-managed, scalable, and developer-friendly API platform.
+A more mature platform.

-In some cases, you might have an API gateway in place—you know, that front door to all your APIs and a way to offload non-functional requirements AuthN/AuthZ, load balancing, observability, rate limiting, failover, and much more from your individual services.
-A control plane.
+With a good API gateway—you know, that front door for all your APIs and the way to offload non-functional requirements—finding a way to solve these problems doesn't have to be hard.

-Most API gateways come with a hundred buttons you can press and things to turn on—maturity means knowing which to turn on first.
-Which problems do you try to solve first?
+The harder part is knowing which of the hundred buttons you should press next.
+Can you see *the next* high ROI thing to turn on to get more adoption of your platform and improve your internal processes?

+So, let me ask a question:

+- Who has found themselves in this story before?
+- Who picked out an API gateway and got super excited about all the cool things you could play around with?
+- Who actually turned on every feature?

+The whole point of this Matrix is to tell you that putting off certain features is actually okay.
+Maybe it's even for the best.
+Maybe, together, we can figure out what your next best thing actually is.

 -->